#10YearsChallenge; Everything That Was Trending in Egypt in 2009!

 Ten years ago, in 2009, Egypt was very different.
 So many things were trending at that time, as always.
 From the newest Star Academy season back then to the very weird fashion sense we all had and more.

-We’ve decided to join the 10 years challenge everybody is on about these days and remind you of what Egypt was like in 2009 from every aspect:
+We’ve decided to join the 10 Year Challenge everybody is on about these days and remind you of what Egypt was like in 2009 from every aspect:

 1# Vacations